All Episodes

 No, not that.

-There's like this new trend on TikTok where these kids they're not ding dong and ditching.
+There's like this new trend on TikTok where these kids, they're not ding-dong and ditching.

 They're kicking the door.

-They had broken to other people's houses.
+They had broken into other people's houses.

 They're kicking down the door.